 Gross Fees is a supplemental performance measure and is used to evaluate the health of our asset management business (including the underlying operating performance of the Existing Gladstone Funds) and our ability to generate profits from revenues that are measured and received on a recurring basis while removing fluctuations due to credits, which can be a non-recurring item.
 In addition, we provide supplemental disclosure of gross fees and credits that on a net basis comprise revenues because we believe that gross fees and credits are important in understanding the components of our revenue.
 Gross Fees is a component of and reconciled to, but not equivalent to, its most directly comparable GAAP measure of revenue.
-We describe the basis for our fees and any related credits in Note 2 (Summary of Significant Accounting Policies - Revenue Recognition) and Note 6, (Related Party Transactions), to our consolidated financial statements for the fiscal years ended June 30, 2021 and 2020 included herein.
+We describe the basis for our fees and any related credits in Note 2 (Summary of Significant Accounting Policies - Revenue Recognition) and Note 8, (Related Party Transactions), to our consolidated financial statements for the fiscal years ended June 30, 2022 and 2021 included herein.

-EBTIDA and EBITDA Margin
+EBITDA and Adjusted EBITDA Margin

 EBITDA and EBITDA Margin are used to assess the health of our asset management business (including the underlying operating performance of the Existing Gladstone Funds); the effectiveness of operational strategies and our ability to generate profits from revenues that are measured and received on a recurring basis while removing certain fluctuations from non-recurring items.
 EBITDA and EBITDA Margin are derived from and reconciled to, but not equivalent to, its most directly comparable GAAP measure of net income attributable to common stock.
 EBITDA differs from GAAP net income attributable to common stock in that it excludes: (i) interest expense; (ii) income tax provision; and (iii) depreciation.
-We calculate EBITDA Margin as EBITDA divided by net revenues.
-The use of EBITDA and EBITDA Margin without consideration of the related GAAP measures is not adequate due to the adjustments described herein.
+Adjusted EBITDA further adjusts EBITDA divided by net revenues, and Adjusted EBITDA Margin as Adjusted EBITDA divided by net revenues.
+The use of EBITDA, Adjusted EBITDA, and EBITDA Margin and Adjusted EBITDA Margin without consideration of the related GAAP measures is not adequate due to the adjustments described herein.
 These measures supplement GAAP net income attributable to common stock and should be considered in addition to and not in lieu of the results of operations presented accordance with GAAP.